The Cougar MRAP vehicles were commissioned under the Mine-Resistant Ambush Protection (MRAP) programme of the US Department of Defense (DoD).

 The standard Cougar comes with no armament outfit.
 The vehicle can be fitted with a remotely controlled weapon station mounting a 7.62mm machine gun, 12.7mm heavy machine gun or a 40mm automatic grenade launcher.

 The Cougar MRAP vehicle offers protection against direct fire.
 It features protection against 7.62mm armour-piercing (AP) rounds, rocket-propelled grenade (RPG) rounds, land mines and improvised explosive devices (IEDs).
 The V-shaped hull reduces the impact of blasts by directing the blast away from the vehicle.
 The vehicle can withstand the double TM-57 mine-equivalent explosion under any wheel, and a single explosion under the middle of the vehicle.
-The Cougar vehicles are optionally equipped with nuclear, biological and chemical (NBC) protection systems.
+The Cougar vehicles are optionally equipped with nuclear, biological, and chemical (NBC) protection systems.

-Engine and mobility
+Engine and mobility of the Cougar MRAP

 The Cougar MRAP vehicle is powered by a Caterpillar C-7 diesel engine coupled to a six-speed Allison 3500 SP series automatic transmission.
 The 330hp engine generates a maximum torque of 1,166nm at 1,450rpm.